The Ford

 |

-The car was introduced with a
+The car was introduced

-little as $260, without extras, because of
+for as little as $260, without extras, because

-production savings Henry Ford passed on to
+of production savings Henry Ford passed on to

 customers. |